CS490-team/Boiler-Math/README.md

 * Stream
    * User can view an exam
    * User can like an exam
+   * User can mark an exam completed
    * User can download an exam
    * User can comment an exam
    * User can rate the difficulty of an exam
-* Profile
-   * User can view their identity and stats
-   * User can review the exams that they liked
+   * User can view the exam they marked completed and liked.
-* Settings
-   * User can configure app options and settings

 ### 3. Navigation